TheManana11/Glow/README.md

 >
 > To make skincare guidance more accessible, Glow integrates with WhatsApp, where users can interact with an AI assistant for instant support.
 This assistant can answer questions about their analysis, suggest products, provide skincare tips, and help address any skin-related concerns in real-time.
 >
 > Glow also tracks progress over time, helping users stay consistent and see measurable improvements.
-With its combination of advanced AI technology and smart reminders.
-Glow makes personalized skincare guidance simple, professional, and always within reach.
+With its combination of advanced AI technology and smart reminders, Glow makes personalized skincare guidance simple, professional, and always within reach.

 <br><br>